programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 + Open the image to be read.
 (Line 9)
 + Call Azure using computervision_client with the image.
 (Line 13)
 + Read the results line by line.
 (Lines 22-27)
 + If successful, store each line of text in the variable text_in_image.
-(Lines 29-32)
+(Lines 30-33)
-+ The last line returns the value of text_in_image.
++ The last line returns the value of text_in_image to the program that called the function.

 ```
 def read_handwriting_in_stored_image(read_image_path):